100 Notable alumni of

 -

-Noel Naval Tata is an Indian-born Irish businessman.
-He is the chairman of the Tata Trusts, Trent and Tata Investment Corporation, the managing director of Tata International, and the vice chairman of Titan Company and Tata Steel.
+Noel Naval Tata is an Indian businessman of Parsi descent.
+He is the chairman of the Tata Sons, Trent and Tata Investment Corporation, the managing director of Tata International, and the vice chairman of Titan Company and Tata Steel.

 -